What is House Rent Allowance (HRA)?

 - Actual House Rent Allowance received

-- Actual rent paid less than 10% of salary
+- Actual rent paid less 10% of salary

-- 50% of salary if you live in a metro city/ 40% in case of a non-metro city
+- 50% of the salary in case of metro city/ 40% in case of a non-metro city

 (Here Salary includes – Basic Salary + Dearness Allowance)